-You must file and appeal within 63 days of the final determination from your DAAD hearing; additionally, it is required that 50 days notice is given to the Secretary of State prior to the Circuit Court hearing date.
+You must file and appeal within 63 days of the final determination from your hearing; additionally, it is required that 50 days notice is given to the Secretary of State prior to the Circuit Court hearing date.

-As you can see, winning your driver's license back either through a DAAD hearing or through appeal of the decision made by the hearing officer to the Circuit Court is not a simple matter.
+As you can see, winning your driver's license back either through a driver's license hearing or through appeal of the decision made by the hearing officer to the Circuit Court is not a simple matter.
 To ensure you are well prepared, have all required documentation in place and have the best possible chance of winning, it is imperative that you consult with a capable Michigan driver's license appeals lawyer.
 Contact Grabel & Associates today for strong, effective legal guidance at 1-800-677-9795.